iambitttu/Industrial-Copper-Modeling/README.md

 * Transform the data into a suitable format and perform necessary cleaning and pre-processing steps.

-* Apply different Machine Learning Regression models which predicts continuous variable ‘Selling_Price’.
+* Apply different Machine Learning Regression Algorithms which predicts continuous variable ‘Selling_Price’.

-* Apply different Machine Learning Classification models which predicts Status: WON or LOST.
+* Apply different Machine Learning Classification Algorithms which predicts Status: WON or LOST.

 ## Requirements